• Skip to primary navigation

 Feverfew (Tanacetum parthenium) is a charming perennial herb with small daisy-like flowers.
-While the plant has be grown traditionally for herbal use, it has also been grown and used as a wonderful cut flower.
+While the plant has been grown traditionally for herbal use, it has also been grown and used as a wonderful cut flower.
 Learn how to grow feverfew in your perennial garden, and add a sweet touch to your flower arrangements.

 When I first grew feverfew, I grew it as a hardy annual flower, and it flowered in that first year.
 Pleasantly surprised when it reappeared the next season, it was a perfect touch for adding to flower bouquets.